 For men who are forty years and above, it is advisable for them to undergo a Prostate Specific Antigen test before they can receive testosterone replacement therapy.
 This test can be repeated after every three to four months and then a thorough check up is done after every one year.
 It is also important to have hematocrit level checked after three to six months and then after one year.
 Levels going less than 55 percent require a patient to be evaluated for sleep apnea or hypoxia.
 In addition, it is good to do the evaluation in the reduction of the dosage for testosterone therapy.
 If you have low testosterone levels and suffer from osteopenia, it is advisable to have a test of bone mineral density of the lumbar spine after a year.

 Testosterone replacement therapy is contraindicated among men suffering from various forms of bladder and prostate problems.
 Such problems include lipid abnormalities, prostate or breast cancer or benign prostatic hypertrophy.

 Patients undergoing this therapy should contact their doctor immediately in case of signs of stroke or heart attack.
 Other signs that warrant calling your doctor include breath shortness, chest pain, trouble breathing, slurred speech or feeling of weakness on one side or part of your body.

-If you abuse testosterone by taking higher dose than advised, this can lead to higher risks of suffering from liver, heart, brain, endocrine and mental health problems.
-This can also lead to withdrawal symptoms including insomnia, fatigue, reduced libido, loss of appetite, irritability and fatigue.
+If you abuse testosterone by taking a higher dose than advised, this can lead to higher risks of suffering from liver, heart, brain, endocrine, and mental health problems.
+This can also lead to withdrawal symptoms including insomnia, fatigue, reduced libido, loss of appetite, irritability, and fatigue.